diequeiroz/offline-shared-vault/README.md

 Enter a piece of the passphrase.
 Repeat this step 2 times.

-The decrypted secret should appear on the tab running the `decrypt-remote` script
+The decrypted secret should appear on the tab running the `remote-decrypt` script

 ## Next steps: